-- 1. Consolidating previous plans for the area and improving the response to the State planning frameworks (most notably the South Metropolitan sub-regional framework), new State planning policies and local planning frameworks; - 2.
-Expansion of the Mundijong District Structure Plan boundary to include strategic sites in the surrounding area; - 3.
-Providing more emphasis on the redevelopment around the Mundijong town centre and railway station for the civic function and expressly encouraging the establishment of two larger activity centres, one in Mundijong (civic/governance) and one in Whitby (retail): - 4.
-Leverage off the Tonkin Highway extension by establishing an employment hub in the Mundijong Industrial area; - 5.
-Improved local distributor road network including realignment of future roads to improve connectivity to and within the Mundijong District Structure Plan area; - 6.
-Identification for two proposed transit nodes for further investigation; - 7.
-Realistic location for freight rail realignment; - 8.
-Residential density ranges included on the structure plan map; - 9.
-Identification of three development investigation areas: - 10.
-Providing a rural residential transition zone between urban settlement and rural areas south of the Mundijong Town Centre: - 11.
-Collocation of education and recreation facilities to make more efficient use of land and improve social cohesion in line with the Shire's approved community infrastructure strategies and plans; - 12.
-Identification of locations for district and neighbourhood level public open space; - 13.
-Relocation of the existing wastewater pump station (further south) and establishment of a new one in the Mundijong Industrial area; - 14.
-More accurate delineation of multiple use corridors; - 15.
-Relocation of the proposed neighbourhood centre on the western side of the Mundijong District Structure Plan area to respond to practical realities; - 16.
-Identification of locations for a University Campus and cemetery east of South Western highway; and - 17.
+- 1. Consolidating previous plans for the area and improving the response to the State planning frameworks (most notably the South Metropolitan sub-regional framework), new State planning policies and local planning frameworks; - Providing more emphasis on the redevelopment around the Mundijong town centre and railway station for the civic function and expressly encouraging the establishment of two larger activity centres, one in Mundijong (civic/governance) and one in Whitby (retail); - 3.
+Leverage off the Tonkin Highway extension by establishing an employment hub in the West Mundijong Industrial area; - 4.
+Improved local distributor road network including realignment of future roads to improve connectivity to and within the Mundijong District Structure Plan area; - 5.
+Identification for two proposed transit nodes for further investigation; - 6.
+Realistic location of freight rail realignment; - 7.
+Residential density ranges included on the structure plan map; - 8.
+Identification of two development investigation areas; - 9.
+Collocation of education and recreation facilities to make more efficient use of land and improve social cohesion in line with the Shire's approved community infrastructure strategies and plans; - 10.
+Identification of locations for district and neighbourhood level public open space; - 11.
+Relocation of the existing wastewater pump station (further south) and establishment of a new one between the West Mundijong industrial area and the Mundijong residential area close to Tonkin Highway; - 12.
+More accurate delineation of multiple use corridors; - 13.
+Relocation of the proposed neighbourhood centre on the western side of the Mundijong District Structure Plan area to respond to practical realities; - 14.
 Relocation of the proposed TAFE site.